codetrotters/codingchallenge2015/README.md

 ##Participating in the Challenge

-To participate in this challenge, you need a github account to fork this repository, once you finish with your solution create sends us a Pull Request with your solution.
+To participate in this challenge, you need a github account to fork this repository.
+Once you finish with your solution sends us a Pull Request.

 Solutions must be submitted before **??????**